 - Single cell analysis

-Determining antigenic targets for vaccines using traditional methods can be time-consuming.
-Protein microarray is a multiplex alternative that offers significant advantages in throughput, enabling researchers to simplify screening experiments, and speed up discovery of antigenic vaccine targets.
+Identifying antigenic targets for vaccines using traditional methods can be time-consuming.
+Protein microarray is a multiplex alternative that offers significant advantages in throughput, enabling researchers to simplify screening experiments, and speed up the discovery of antigenic vaccine targets.

 Reproducible printing is crucial to producing reliable protein arrays.
 Arrayjet's application note demonstrates printing consistency using a Marathon microarray spotter.

 KEMRI Wellcome Trust researchers utilised Arrayjet's Ultra Marathon II microarrayer and printed 1000 slides to conduct the largest malaria study of its kind - something that wouldn't have been possible using ELISA methods.

 KILchip v1.0: A novel Plasmodium falciparum merozoite protein microarray to facilitate malaria vaccine candidate prioritization

 G. Kamuyu, J. Tuju, R. Kimathi, K. Mwai, J. Mburu, N. Kibinge, M. Chong Kwan, S. Hawkings, R. Yaa, E. Chepsat, J. M. Njunge, T. Chege, F. Guleid, M. Rosenkranz, C. K. Kariuki, R. Frank, S. M. Kinyanjui, L. M. Murungi, P. Bejon, A. Färnert, K. K. A. Tetteh, J. G. Beeson, D. J. Conway, K. Marsh, J. C. Rayner and F. H. A. Osier

 Retrospective identification of a broad IgG repertoire differentiating patients with S. aureus skin and soft tissue infections from controls